 It's important to remember in the early going that a team's potential and overall outlook will still carry significantly more weight than anything it has shown over a handful of games.
 With that in mind, teams were restricted from moving more than five spots in either direction for this update.

-This remains a fluid process, with teams rising and falling based on where they were ranked the previous week.
+Remember, this is a fluid process.
+Teams will rise and fall based on where they were ranked the previous week.
 If a team keeps winning, it will keep climbing—it's as simple as that.